Jayce and the Wheeled Warriors: Mattel Wheeled Warriors toys

-Home video releases
+Home media

 In France, the entire series was released on two VHS box sets and later released as two DVD boxed sets by Manga Distribution.
 In 2014, the entire series was re-released as two DVD box sets by IDP Home Video.
 In America, several compilations were released on VHS in the 1980s by Magic Window, a sub-division of RCA-Columbia Pictures Home Video.

 In October 2003, Sterling Entertainment released a single disc release on DVD in Region 1 entitled Escape from the Garden of Evil, which contains four episodes from the series.
 The DVD was re-issued by NCircle Entertainment in 2007.

 Shout!
 Factory acquired the rights to the series in 2007 and subsequently released Jayce and the Wheeled Warriors - Volume 1, a four-disc set containing the first 33 episodes of the series, on March 25, 2008.

 In 2011, Mill Creek Entertainment acquired the rights to the series.
 They subsequently released Jayce and the Wheeled Warriors - Volume 1, containing the first 32 episodes of the series, and a 10 episode "best of" collection on DVD in Region 1 on February 21, 2012 both include a bonus episode of C.O.P.S..
 Volume 2, featuring the final 33 episodes of the series, was released on February 19, 2013.
 Mill Creek later released Jayce and the Wheeled Warriors - The Complete Series on DVD in Region 1 in March 2018.